Grieving a Parent with Dementia: A Family’s Story of FTD Caregiving

 When guilt overwhelmed me about moving her from her home, I read those entries.
 The pattern was undeniable.
 She’d left the stove on four times in two weeks.
 She’d accused the neighbor of poisoning her food.
 She’d forgotten how to unlock her front door and called 911, believing she was trapped.

 The log wasn’t about giving up.
 It was evidence that our care plan needed to change to keep her safe.
+If you’re facing a similar decision, start writing things down now.
+When you’re lying awake at 3 AM questioning whether you did the right thing, that notebook answers back with facts instead of guilt.

-Building a Caregiver Support System
+Building a Support System That Actually Works

 I couldn’t survive this alone.
 My brothers and partner divided practical tasks and provided emotional support during late-night phone calls and moments of despair.